JavaStudentAlex/ML1/README.md

-# ML1
+# Machine Learning(ML) 1
-ML 1 course at the TU Graz
+Machine Learning 1 course at the TU Graz for SS 2024.